-- 11. Which detail best shows that Donita values her trip? - A "Just watching them makes my knees shake." - B "It's strange and magical to be viewing these monuments from the very same spots my grandparents did, ages ago." - C "We run up the steps of the Lincoln Memorial, not an easy feat given that my legs burn from all of our walking." - D "We debate what his expression means."
+- A "Just watching them makes my knees shake." - B "It's strange and magical to be viewing these monuments from the very same spots my grandparents did, ages ago." - C "We run up the steps of the Lincoln Memorial, not an easy feat given that my legs burn from all of our walking." - D "We debate what his expression means."